Woody230/GradleExtensions/README.md

 * Applies the `AboutLibrariesPlugin`.
 * Configures the `AboutLibrariesExtension`:
   * If the Kotlin Multiplatform plugin has been applied, then `registerAndroidTasks` is set to false.
+* If the Kotlin Multiplatform plugin has been applied:
+  * The core AboutLibraries dependency is added to the main source sets.
 * If the Moko Resources plugin has been applied, then the `aboutLibrariesResource` task is created:
   * The `aboutLibraries.json` file produced by the `exportLibraryDefinitions` task is moved to the MR assets of the source set the Moko Resources plugin is using.